 Once you are enrolled, how do you let Morningside know that you teach in a faith-based school?

-Am I required to notify Morningside College if my employment status changes?
+Am I required to notify Morningside University if my employment status changes?